traefik/traefik/docs/content/https/acme.md

 _Optional, Default=[]_

-It can be defined globally by using the environment variable `LEGO_CA_CERTIFICATES`.

 Specify the path to PEM encoded CA Certificates that can be used to authenticate an ACME server with an HTTPS certificate not issued by a CA in the system-wide trusted root list.

 ```yaml tab="File (YAML)"